Journal-making Workshops

 Mono Plus One

-Using black, white and one other colour for fabric and acrylic paint, print with found objects and add stitch before assembling your journal.
-This example is a concertina book with printed pages echoing the cover
+Using black, white and one other colour, print on fabric with found objects and add stitch before printing the pages and assembling your journal.
+This example is a concertina book with pages echoing the cover

 'Star' Memorabilia Book

-A lovely way to display small items of memorabilia.
+A lovely way of displaying small items of memorabilia.
 Produce a stitched cover for your chosen theme before assembling the book; explore ideas for decorating pages and attaching items.
 NB time limitations mean this should be seen as an ongoing project

 A papermaking workshop is also available